w3c/devcouncil/README.md

 We use [Slack](https://w3ccommunity.slack.com/archives/C01N454UT6X) for asynchronous communication for topics not posted on GitHub, this can include event planning, action items and other various tasks.

 ### Remote Meeting
 We have monthly remote meetings on the fourth Thursday of the month (4pm GMT/11am EST/8am PST/12am JST).
 These meetings will be held via Google Meet or Zoom.
+These meetings are currently only open for the leadership team while we plan and organise.